 - Transport: Short supply chains, CO₂-neutral shipping

-The science surrounding natural treatments with propolis is evolving rapidly.
-New research approaches promise even more effective and targeted applications in skin care.
+The science surrounding propolis as a natural treatment is developing rapidly.
+New research approaches promise even more effective and targeted applications in skincare.

 - Nanotechnology: Improved penetration through nano-encapsulation

-After more than two decades in natural skin care and the development of countless propolis ointment formulations, I am convinced: Propolis is one of the most promising natural active ingredients for skin health.
+After over two decades in natural skincare and the development of countless Propolis Ointment formulations, I am convinced: propolis is one of the most promising natural active ingredients for skin health.

 Propolis Cream is ideal for you if you:

-- Find natural alternatives to synthetic skin care products
+- Are looking for natural alternatives to synthetic skincare products

-- Suffer from recurring skin problems such as acne or eczema
+- Suffer from recurring skin problems like acne or eczema

 - Want to strengthen your skin barrier and protect it from environmental influences